croct-tech/plug-next/README.md

 NEXT_PUBLIC_CROCT_APP_ID=<APP_ID>
 ```

-You can find your API Key and Application ID in the Croct dashboard under Workspaces > Applications > Setup.
+You can find your API Key and Application ID in the Croct dashboard under `Workspaces > Applications > Setup`.
 The API key is a secret key that should be kept confidential and never exposed to the client side.
 To create a new API key
-go to Workspaces > Applications > API Keys.
+go to `Workspaces > Applications > API Keys`.

 #### Middleware